-Corollary 2.12 Every rational matrix of full row rank has a basis.
+Corollary 2.12 For every rational matrix A of full row rank, the lattice L(A) has a basis.

-Exercise 2.6 Let A be a rational matrix of full row rank, let B be a bases of L(A) and let B' be a nonsingular $n \times n$ matrix whose column vectors are points in L(A).
+Exercise 2.7 Let A be a rational matrix of full row rank, let B be a basis of L(A) and let B' be a nonsingular $n \times n$ matrix whose column vectors are points in L(A).
 Show the following statements are valid: